Thomas Gordon (British Army officer): Military service in Greece during the 1820s

 Gordon returned to Greece in 1821 at the commencement of the Greek War of Independence.
 He served through the campaign of 1821 in Morea (the Peloponnese) as chef d’état major under Demetrios Ypsilantis.
 He took part in the siege of Tripolitsa.
-After the capture, he strongly protested against the massacre by the Greeks of several thousand Turks there.
-On being ignored, he retired for a time from service.
+He got seriously ill from plague in November 1821, forcing him to leave Greece.

 In November 1822, the provisional Greek government at Hermione sent a letter asking him to return to them.
-He declined but joined the Greek committee in London (formed 8 March 1823) and contributed money and military supplies.
-He refused the committee's invitation to go to Greece as one of three commissioners in charge of stores and funds stating that the Greeks were unwilling to submit to European discipline.
-As a committee member, he strongly supported the appointment of George Byron, 6th Baron Byron.
+He declined, believing that he was not yet ready to return, but joined the Greek committee in London (formed 8 March 1823) and contributed money and military supplies.
+Although he was close to accepting, he ultimately refused the committee's invitation to go to Greece as one of three commissioners in charge of stores and funds, because of what he saw as military indiscipline on the Greek side and political developments, including the Greek civil wars and the fall of Alexandros Mavrokordatos.
+Nevertheless, he stayed committed to the Greek cause and, as a committee member, he strongly supported the appointment of George Byron, 6th Baron Byron.

-Early in 1824, a Greek deputation raised a loan in London and again unsuccessfully asked Gordon to return.
+Early in 1824, a Greek deputation raised a loan in London and again asked Gordon to return; Gordon declined, again because of the ongoing civil wars.
 In 1826, renewed representations from Greece and the Greek deputies in London persuaded him to return to promote unity and military discipline.
+This time, he accepted.
 He reached Nafplion in May 1826 and found that bitter dissentions among the Greeks had quenched even their animosity against the Turks.
 He was well received and arrived in time to prevent the disbanding of the regular corps.